pepa65/ezrsync/README.md

  2. Either place the config in '/etc/ezrsync.conf' or in '/etc/ezrsync.conf.d/' or run this script as:

-	   'ezrsync --mainconf <configfile>'  or  'ezrsync --soleconf <configfile>'
+    'ezrsync --mainconf &lt;configfile&gt;'  or  'ezrsync --soleconf &lt;configfile&gt;'

     If there are scripts present in '/etc/ezrsync.conf.d/' directory, they are (also) all run.
 This directory can only be changed in the main configuration file, either in the default one or in the one given as a commandline option after '--mainconf'.
      When '--soleconf' is used, only the specified config file is used, and none of the scripts in any directory.